cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 - Seeing the dining room (and rotted cake) in Ravenloft may trigger a flashbulb of herself in a wedding dress, with the room richly decorated, and the cake fresh.

 ## Secrets
-- She is the blood sister of [[Izek Strazni]], but neither of them know it

 ## Notes
 - [[If Players Die]], an option would be to let them play Ireena since she will follow the group most of the game